wp-plugins/wp-theater/readme.txt

 * Fixed *class* parameter so it is not applied to multiple elements, just the leading parent element for a given mode.
 * Added the preset name as a class for the section, theater and preview.
 * Added *classes* array parameter for presets to define default classes for the different areas -- section, theater, embed, list and	preview, when used.
-* Updated JS to make it less likely to conflict with other plugins.

 = 1.0.8 (09/17/2013) =